advance100/doc_webpack/using-loaders.md

 require("jade!./template.jade");
 // => uses the "jade-loader" (that is installed from npm to "node_modules")
 //    to transform the file "template.jade"
+//    If configuration has some transforms bound to the file, they will still be applied.

 require("!style!css!less!bootstrap/less/bootstrap.less");
 // => the file "bootstrap.less" in the folder "less" in the "bootstrap"
 //    module (that is installed from github to "node_modules") is
 //    transformed by the "less-loader".
 The result is transformed by the
 //    "css-loader" and then by the "style-loader".
+//    If configuration has some transforms bound to the file, they will not be applied.
 ```